bfarnam/infineon/README.md

 ### Contributing

 This is a release repository for the Arduino framework.
-The code base is maintained and developed in the High-side Switch Cross-Framework-Platform (XFP) library [repository](https://github.com/infineon/high-side-switch).
+The code base is maintained and developed in the High-Side Switch Cross-Framework-Platform (XFP) library [repository](https://github.com/infineon/high-side-switch).

 ### License